cfpdx-401JS-summer-2017/hello-http/README.md

 * If you try any other METHOD at a different url, you will get a 404 status code and see the text 'CANNOT <METHOD> <path>'

 Note: use npm install to install all the packages

+TODO: switch the integration tests into unit tests and do proper E2E tests instead of what I've got